 3. Right to Erasure

-Companies cannot keep data of the subjects for indefinite period.
+Companies cannot keep data of the subjects for an indefinite period.
 GDPR necessitates companies to fully erase data from all repositories when:

 - Data subjects take back their consent